LaCatFly/LaCatFly.github.io/_pages/about.md

 Sections Arrangement
 ======
-Recent articles will be posted on the ['Post'](/year-archive/) tab above.
+All recent articles will be posted on the ['Post'](/year-archive/) tab above.
 A selection of previous publications (usually > 2 years) will be digitally stamped, that means those stamped will get a DOI number and I will not be able to change the document in any way.
 Such way the copy right is maintained and the publications are permenant.

 A Data-driven Space